Lightprotocol/example-jupiter-swap-node/readme.md

 ## Jup Swap with Compressed Tokens - Demo

-This is an example using `@lightprotocol/jup-api-adapter`.
-Jup-api-adapter is a thin wrapper around the Jupiter API adding compressed token support.
+This is an example using `@lightprotocol/jup-api-adapter` - a thin wrapper for the Jupiter API with compressed token support.

 For details, see [jup-api-adapter](https://github.com/Lightprotocol/jup-api-adapter).